 Also, my friend and his family joined us for the first half.
 We booked private guides and hotels together and coordinated flights.
 A trip planner keeps track of all those logistics and makes it easy to record them.
 We all have access to our group’s details and plans, making it easier to journal on the go and coordinate.

 A trip like this takes a lot of planning.
 See how to plan a trip with our planning strategies here.
 We used to do a lot of this tedious planning the old-school way.
 This trip was planned with Travel-Wise’s app, and I journaled our stops with screenshots.
 After the trip, I created several itinerary templates for others to use so they could make their travel plans to Turkey faster and follow in our footsteps.
 By sharing my trip plan and itinerary cards during the trip, I can let others follow my trip live.
-We’re a community-driven culture that creates, shares, and lives through travel.

 Next, you want to do a bit of research into the destination and get a good idea of what the “must-visit” spots are.
 After all, it is impossible to plan anything without some goal in sight.
 This helps get you some idea of the landscape and where to start looking.
-These will be key landmarks we planned our entire trip around.
+These will be critical landmarks we planned our entire trip around.

 Once you decide on a place to visit, it’s good to determine the best time to visit the location.
 For many places, it’s usually not straightforward what the “best” time is.
 There might be trade-offs to be considered.
 Below are our considerations for planning a trip to Turkey.

 Let’s say you like ancient history.
 If so, you might enjoy the spring (April-May) or autumn (September-October) seasons when the weather is mild and pleasant and the crowds are smaller.
 You might prefer the summer (June-August) season if you enjoy the sun, the sea, and festivals.
 When the weather is hot and sunny, the beaches are inviting.
 You can enjoy an adventure in Turkey during the winter months (November-March) when the weather is cold and snowy.
-Snow covers some fantastic places, such as the fairy chimneys of Cappadocia or Mount Nemrut’s colossal statues, so you can have a peaceful and quiet time.
+Snow covers some fantastic places, such as the fairy chimneys of Cappadocia or Mount Nemrut’s colossal statues, so that you can have a peaceful and quiet time.

 Nothing in this world is unlimited.
 Most will either be limited on time, money, or both.
 This is why understanding your maximum time and money for the trip is essential.
 You’ve already done the exercise to determine the best places you want to visit.
-Likely these locations will be spread across an entire country, meaning it costs time and money to transport around the country.
+Likely, these locations will be spread across an entire country, meaning it costs time and money to transport around the country.
 Once you know these budgets, it will be easier to eliminate certain places from your plan and trim it up to focus on specific areas.

 When we travel, we focus on what we call “hubs.”
 Whenever you need to switch hotels or places of stay, it is costly on time and energy.
 Thus, we minimize transferring around to different places.
 We focus on building a trip plan that minimizes hub spots and tries to visit as many places around these hub spots as possible.
 Let’s say we choose Istanbul as a hub spot.
 We will stay there for a week and see as much as possible in and around it through day trips and excursions.